nikirg/lazyfast/DOCS.md

 > This code raises an error
 >

-## Caching
-Coming soon...

 ## Custom tags
-If you want to use your own tags, or LazyFast library doesn't support existed HTML tags, you can create it by inheriting from the `Tag` class and decorate it with `@dataclass(slots=True)` decorator:
+If you want to use custom tags or if the LazyFast library doesn't support certain existing HTML tags, you can create your own by inheriting from the `Tag` Tag class and using the `@dataclass(slots=True)` decorator:
 ```python
 from dataclasses import dataclass
 from lazyfast.tags import Tag